About the course

 You will take two compulsory modules and four option modules; further information on all course modules is available on the Department for Continuing Education webpage.
 Assessment for each module will be based on a written assignment of not more than 4,000 words.

-In addition to the skills acquired during the PGCert in Health Research, graduates of the PGDip will be able to demonstrate an ability to apply health research techniques appropriately for the solution of research questions, and apply health research solutions in a novel manner when analysing health research problems.
+In addition to the skills acquired during the PGCert in Health Research, graduates of the PGDip will be able to demonstrate an ability to apply health research techniques appropriately to research questions, and apply health research solutions appropriately when analysing health research problems.

 Most who commence this programme are already in employment within the health sector.
 The programme offers opportunities for career enhancement through developing a better understanding of research tools and analytical skills, and of how to use these to inform research practice.
 Many also go on to study for MSc in Evidence-Based Health Care.